-Regulation (EU) 2023/2631 of the European Parliament and of the Council of 22 November 2023 on European Green Bonds and optional disclosures for bonds marketed as environmentally sustainable and for sustainability-linked bonds (OJ L, 2023/2631, 30.11.2023, ELI: http://data.europa.eu/eli/reg/2023/2631/oj).';
+\ Regulation (EU) 2023/2631 of the European Parliament and of the Council on European Green Bonds and optional disclosures for bonds marketed as environmentally sustainable and for sustainability-linked bonds (OJ L, 2023/2631, 30.11.2023, ELI:

+http://data.europa.eu/eli/reg/2023/2631/oj)';
-(c) in paragraph 2, the first subparagraph is replaced by the following:

-'The Commission shall by ...
-[18 months from the date of entry into force of this amending Regulation] adopt delegated acts in accordance with Article 44 to supplement this Regulation by setting out the schedule specifying the minimum information to be included in the universal registration document.';

-(d) paragraph 3 is replaced by the following:
+- (b) in paragraph 2, the first subparagraph is replaced by the following: - 'The Commission shall by ...
+[18 months from the date of entry into force of this amending Regulation] adopt delegated acts in accordance with Article 44 to supplement this Regulation by setting out the schedule specifying the minimum information to be included in the universal registration document.'; - (c) paragraph 3 is replaced by the following: - '3.

-- '3.
 The delegated acts referred to in paragraphs 1 and 2 shall comply with Annexes I, II and III to this Regulation.'; - (11) Article 14 is deleted;

-(12) Article 14a is replaced by the following :
+(12) Article 14a is replaced by the following:

-'Article 14a EU Follow-on prospectus
+EU Follow-on prospectus